top of page

 Situational DISC – A Flexible, Context-Based Extension of DISC

-The assessment uses a normative questionnaire in which respondents answer questions linked to specific, predefined situations.
-This provides a more nuanced understanding of behaviour, making it possible to identify, interpret and compare behavioural shifts across settings.
+Situational DISC uses a normative questionnaire in which respondents answer questions related to specific, predefined situations.
+This provides a more nuanced understanding of behaviour and makes it possible to identify, interpret and compare behavioural changes between different contexts.

 Benefits of Using Situational DISC